PRICING

 If I sign up to test a free intervention, will WhatWorked complete the analysis?

-Yes, if you decide to run the intervention as a mini-RCT or single group pre or post-test we will complete the analysis of your data.
+Yes, if you decide to run the intervention as a mini-RCT or single group pre or post-test we will complete the analysis of your data for our free school programmes.
 However, as with all interventions on the WhatWorked website, you will need to register in advance of starting your programme for your analysis to be completed.
 This cannot be completed retrospectively.

 Do you need ethical approval for the mini-RCTs in your school?